Positivity bounds in vector theories: Introduction

 \section{Introduction}

 Effective field theories (EFTs), describe low energy (IR) physics, up to a certain cutoff $\Lambda$ beyond which additional ingredients needs to be considered.
-In constructing an EFT, every interaction comes with a coefficient, which from the EFT point of view, can take any value, leading to a huge parameter space.
-When considering experiments or observations where searching an infinite parameter space may be costly or infeasible, narrowing down the parameter space can be invaluable, allowing for more targets searches or even allowing one to theoretically rule out certain theories as incompatible with a standard UV completion.
+Upon constructing an EFT, every operator consistent with the field content and the symmetry of the system should in principle be included with an arbitrary Wilsonian coefficient, leading to parameter spaces which may be typically be significant.
+Consider for instance the Standard Model EFT (SMEFT), just accounting for up to dimension-6 baryon-number conserving operators already leads to a 59-dimensional phase space \cite{Buchmuller1986621,Grzadkowski:2010es}.
+When considering experiments or observations where searching large parameter spaces may be costly or infeasible, narrowing down the parameter space can be invaluable, allowing for more targets searches or even allowing one to theoretically rule out certain theories as incompatible with a standard UV completion.
 Even if the full (UV complete) model at high energies is unknown, the parameter space of an EFT may be restricted using constraints arising from hypotheses on the UV completion.

 The physical requirements of unitarity, locality, causality, and Lorentz invariance of the UV completion of an EFT translate into unitarity, analyticity and crossing symmetry of scattering amplitudes.
 Put together, these properties give rise to a dispersion relation, whose positivity constrains the amplitudes.
-Schematically, analyticity allows one to write the amplitude as a contour integral and to deform the contour to obtain an integral of the imaginary part, which is positive by unitarity (optical theorem) and crossing relations,
+Schematically, analyticity allows one to write the amplitude $\mathcal{A}$ in the complex plane of the Mandelstam center of mass energy square variable $s$ as a contour integral and to deform the contour to obtain an integral of the imaginary part, which is positive by unitarity (optical theorem) and crossing relations,

 In practice, $\mathcal{A}''(s)$ is computed in a given EFT, whereas the last inequality is not usually computed explicitly, but its positivity is guaranteed by the assumptions on the UV completion and in turn ensures the positivity of the $\mathcal{A}''(s)$.
-This procedure provides positivity bounds which can be used to constrain the parameter space of effective field theories.
+This procedure provides positivity bounds which can be used to constrain the parameter space of EFTs.